Ana Fernández / SEO

 • Semantic and syntactic connections

-• Pattern of associations between entities and events
+• Pattern associations between entities and events

-LLMs are great for:
+LLMs are excellent for:

 • Natural language

-• Definitions, Explanations and Summaries
+• Definitions, explanations, and summaries

 • Basic logical inferences

-• Reformulation and adaptation of style
+• Reformulation and style adaptation

 • Dialogue simulation